 Celebrate silly, not-too-spooky fun at The Count’s Halloween Spooktacular at Sesame Place.
 Come in costume and enjoy three special Halloween-themed shows; soar, swing, fly, and cruise on four Count von Count-themed mechanical rides; and see everyone’s favorite furry friends dressed up in costume.
 Everyone will love, the Neighborhood Street Party Halloween Parade, which features 10 fantastic floats all decked out for the season with music and dancing.

 When: Sept.
 21 - Nov.
 3

 Cost: $49.99 - $69.99 (Children 1 and under are free)

 Every year when the crisp fall winds begin to blow and Halloween approaches, Knoebels transforms into a spooktacular place for ghosts and ghouls of all ages.
 Visitors can experience tasty treats, thrilling games, freaktastic attractions, and, of course, a selection of Knoebels hallow-riffic rides.
 There are gentle haunts, scary attractions, and treats to suit everyone’s taste.
 There are special treat stops for children ages 12 and under who come in costume!

 Happy Hauntings at Kennywood

 With the sweet smell of fall in the air, Kennywood transforms into a festival of fun!
 Pumpkins replace flowers, and cornstalks sprout up throughout the park.
 Young riders can enjoy Kiddieland and favorites such as the Merry-Go-Round, Auto Race, and Jack Rabbit.
-Plus hay rides, pumpkin decorating, and more are available to enjoy the spooky season!
+Plus Thomas TownTM, hay-rides, and pumpkin decorating are available to enjoy the spooky season!

 Where: West Mifflin